NEW SOLUTIONS

 When materials are laser machined, their electrons become excited and radiate the excess energy before coming back to a resting state.
 The time in-between can last anywhere from a few microseconds to a couple nanoseconds.

 Using microsecond or nanosecond laser processing (long pulse) means broader intensity and more thermal diffusion.
-This can lead to large, uneven valleys in the surface and the formation of heat-affected zones.
-Heat-affected zones typically lead to microcracks, which lend to substantial mechanical failures.
+This leads to large, uneven valleys in the surface and the formation of heat-affected zones.
+The heat-affected zones typically lead to microcracks, which lend to substantial mechanical and durability failures.

 QUANTUM QOOL